luketpeterson/atomspace-bootstrap-guide/contents/04_evaluation_and_truth_values.rst

         )
     )

 So there's our predicate function.
-Notice that we don't need the :code:`EqualLink` from above, because the :code:`ConceptNode` we're querying about is passed in as an argument.
+Notice that we need to declare both :code:`VariableNode` atoms now, one gets its value from the :code:`LambdaLink` as an argument and the other gets its value as part of the query in :code:`SatisfactionLink`.
+If we don't do this, the Atomspace has no way of knowing which :code:`VariableNode` is which.

 How do we call it?